-- Lack of information: We don’t know all the personality traits, learning styles, difficulties and strengths, etc, that the new students have.
+- Lack of information: We don’t know all the personality traits, learning styles, difficulties and strengths, etc., that new students may have.

-- Back to square one: This new class don’t know how to do any of the things you’ve been patiently teaching your other classes, e.g. pairwork, using English classroom language, phonics.
+- Back to square one: This new class doesn’t know how to do any of the things you’ve been patiently teaching your other classes, e.g., pairwork, using English classroom language, or phonics.
 Not only do you have to start teaching those things all over again, but also the activities that rely on these will be impossible for at least a few weeks.